 Windows Clients Tunneling in Adobe Connect Meetings

-The new Adobe Connect Meeting Application version 2019.3.3 is live for Windows: Find the standalone, lightning and MSI downloads here: https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html
+The newest Adobe Connect Meeting Application for Windows including the standalone, lightning and MSI downloads here: https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html

 If the affected Windows 7 client does not have an mms.cfg file, you may create one or download one from here: http://platinum.adobeconnect.com/mms/default/mms.zip

 Extract the mms.cfg file and place a copy in: /Windows/system32/Macromed/Flash (32-bit Windows) or /Windows/SysWOW64/Macromed/Flash (64-bit Windows).

 Simply add this line to the existing mms.cfg on win 7 clients that are tunneling (where no other clients tunnel).
 Edit it or create it (it is a simple file to create) or download it and place into the directory listed above.

 There is a second option for legacy Windows 7 clients.
 You may update the client with the following TLS patches: https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-wi